Powerlearnproject/se-day1-assignment-PeterOrion/README.md

 Drives Innovation – From machine learning to cloud computing, software engineering propels the revolution in innovation.
 Enhances User Experience – Well-designed software optimizes usability, performance, and accessibility for end users.

    Identify and describe at least three key milestones in the evolution of software engineering.
+1968: Birth of Software Engineering – Coined at the NATO Conference to address the "software crisis" by promoting structured programming and systematic development.

+1970s–1980s: Rise of OOP – Object-oriented programming (OOP) introduced concepts like encapsulation and inheritance, improving code reuse and maintainability (e.g., Smalltalk, C++).

+2001: Agile Revolution – The Agile Manifesto introduced iterative development, flexibility, and customer collaboration, leading to popular frameworks like Scrum and Kanban.

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning – Defines project scope, feasibility, resources, and risks.
+Requirements Analysis – Gathers and documents user needs and system requirements.
+Design – Creates system architecture, UI design, and database structure.
+Implementation (Coding) – Developers write and integrate code based on the design.
+Testing – Identifies and fixes bugs to ensure functionality and performance.
+Deployment – Releases the software for users, either as a full launch or phased rollout.
+Maintenance – Provides updates, bug fixes, and improvements post-deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.